Mathematical Visualizations

 the actual form of which is still contested.
 Note that there is the added complication of greater energetic state of the earlier universe, which affects both absolute luminance

-This very constrained and almost parameterless form fits very accurately to Type Ia supernova observations (Lievonen & Suntola, in preparation), or at least as accurately as luminosity distance in standard cosmology, but there has to be extra
+This very constrained and almost parameterless form fits very accurately to Type Ia supernova observations (Lievonen & Suntola, in preparation, see Fig. 9a), or at least as accurately as luminosity distance in standard cosmology, but there has to be extra

 The following is a research preview (Lievonen and Suntola, in preparation):